Recovery Runs: Why They Matter

 How to Do Recovery Runs Right

-The biggest mistake most runners make?
-Running too hard on recovery days.
+The biggest mistake most runners make is running too hard on their designated recovery days.
+This can lead to inadequate rest and slow down overall progress.

 Here’s how to make recovery runs work: